google/flax/docs/design_notes/lift.md

     return jax.vmap(lambda mlp, x: mlp(x))(mlps, xs)  # fails
 ```

-JAX will refuse to transform the `mlps` because it's not a JAX array or a simple container of arrays.
+JAX will raise an error when `vmap` is used on `mlps` because it's not a JAX array or a simple container of arrays.
 We can not really blame JAX for refusing to perform this under-specified job.
 After all, it's not even clear what should happen here.
-The parameters inside MLP are not even initialized yet and we will need a separate PRNG key for each group of parameters.
+The parameters inside the MLP are not even initialized yet and we will need a separate PRNG key for each group of parameters.

 We can fix this problem by first turning `MLP` into a pure init and apply function.
 Afterwards, we use the `param` method to store the parameters: